 ANNAPOLIS, DAVIDSONVILLE, EDGEWATER, ARNOLD AND SEVERNA PARK REAL ESTATE

-If you’re selling an Annapolis area home this summer and have priced it attractively, it could pay to be mindful of this important segment of our market.
+If you’re selling an home in the Annapolis area this summer and have priced it attractively, it could pay to be mindful of this important segment of our market.

-So just who are Annapolis area first time home buyers?
+So just who are our town’s first time home buyers?
 That’s where the NAR report gives us some important clues.
 Three-quarters of first time buyers across the nation fall into the category of current tenants —those living in rented accommodations—with 18% still living with parents.
 As you’d expect, almost all (98%) of that segment hope to fund their purchase with a mortgage, with 81% preferring a fixed-rate loan.
 Some first time home buyers plan to use personal savings for the down payment, but many others plan to get help from family.
-(Annapolis area home sellers take note: one possible incentive to make your listing stand out might be to include an offer to cover closing costs.)
+(Home in the Annapolis area home sellers take note: one possible incentive to make your listing stand out might be to include an offer to cover closing costs.)

 Three-quarters of respondents were aged from 22-42.
 The single most common reason given for buying a home is to start a family (70%), and of those buying a home for the first time, 51% are married couples.
-With proportions like those, any home in a family-friendly Annapolis area should benefit by pointing out attractions like Annapolis area parks, playgrounds and superior schools.
+With proportions like those, any home in a family-friendly home in the Annapolis area should benefit by pointing out attractions like local parks, playgrounds and superior schools.

 Well thought-out marketing is the key to success with any listing, whether it’s catering to the Annapolis area first time home buyers or to any other segment.
 If you are thinking of selling your own home, a call to me and a some preliminary groundwork on a marketing plan that will work for you is definitely in order!

 DEBORAH LAGGINI, Long and Foster Real Estate, Annapolis, MD 21403